-  Farnsworth was a former WWII pilot, and Bette discovered soon after the marriage that her new husband was an alcoholic.
+Farnsworth was a former WWII pilot.
+Soon after the marriage, Bette discovered that her new husband was an alcoholic.
 By this time, Bette was known to throw a few drinks back herself, and the two argued incessantly during long, boozy nights.

 Farnsworth died from head injuries after a fall on the streets of Hollywood just before his divorce from Bette was finalized.
 The circumstances surrounding his death are still a mystery.
 Some even suggest that it was Bette who pushed Farnsworth to his death (not intending for him to die, just another one of their arguments.)

 William Grant Sherry (married 1945-1950)